cus3d/cus3d/README.md

-- 👋 Hi, I’m @cus3d
+- 👋 Hi, I’m J.H.
-- 👀 I’m interested in web development .
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning Web Developer.
-- 💞️ I’m looking to collaborate on anything python related tryna see it all.
+- 📫 To reach me hit my ig @Curs3dj.
-- 📫 To reach me hit my ig @curs3dj
+- or just leave a message under any of my works.

 <!---
 cus3d/cus3d is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.